-The Black Bearded Geisha is a cabaret act about cultural background, identity, gender and sexuality in a beautiful, playful way.
+The Black Bearded Geisha is a Burlesque / Cabaret act about cultural background, identity, gender and sexuality in a beautiful, playful way.
 Inspired by the movie Memoirs of a Geisha translated into MisSa Blue’s unique language of art.
 Aesthetically thought through, choreographed details with references to NOH and Japanese Botoh dance, layered with history & imagination, queer, sexy and really funny.

 MisSa Blue says: “The blackface was originally not included into this act.
 But i am using a song from Mae West called ‘Occidental Woman’.
 She sings about being a white woman in the mood for oriental love.
 Mae west was suspected to be a man in times and it is known that she wanted to be black.
-So i found a bearded Lady/Geisha with black face would just cut it and that even before thinking about all the other political and theatrical edges a black face brigs with it of course”
+So i found a bearded Lady/Geisha with black face would mirror some of the emotions i get when listen to Mae West and play delicatly into the historical political and theatrical heritage of black face executed by a black woman.